pirsch-analytics/demo/cloudflare-workers/README.md

 const accessKey = "pa_x92lfoe...";
 ```

-Adjust the paths to your likings.
+Adjust the paths to your liking.
 These will later be used to integrate the snippet on your page and shouldn't contain any keywords blocked by ad blockers, like *tracker*, *event*, or *hit*.
 By default, they will look like this.

 ```js
 const scriptPath = "/path/script.js";